Djelibeybi/homebridge-button-platform/README.md

 ## Sending events

-To trigger a button event, send an HTTP `GET` request with a specific query string value or an HTTP `POST` request to your Homebridge IP address and the port specified in the configuration of the platform, plus the URI for the button.
+To trigger a button event, send an HTTP `GET` request with a specific query string value or an HTTP `POST` request to your Homebridge hostname or IP address and the port specified in the configuration of the platform, plus the URI for the button.

 ### Using a `GET` request